bolderflight/ublox/README.md

    * UBX-NAV-VELECEF
    * UBX-NAV-TIMEGPS

-Additionally, if high accuracy position data is available, it is also used.
+If high accuracy position data is available, it is also used.
    * UBX-NAV-HPPOSECEF
    * UBX-NAV-HPPOSLLH

+If relative position data is available, it is also used.
+   * UBX-NAV-RELPOSNED

+Finally, if survey in data is available, it is also used.
+   * UBX-NAV-SVIN

 Methods are provided in this library for automatically configuring the receiver to output the correct packets at the expected rate.
 Alternatively, the receiver can be configured in U-Center and this library used to parse the data for the microcontroller.